-A more coordinated and integrated approach to commissioning is key, along with a clear understanding of definitions and processes involved from assessment through to the support provided.
+A more coordinated and integrated approach to support is key, along with a clear understanding from assessment through to the support provided.
 An important area for development is linked IT systems and protocols to enable information to be more easily shared between services.